USDA-ARS-GBRU/Cotton_CottonLeafCurlVirus_QTLmapping/Shiny/README.md

 1. Upload **one** Final Report from Illumina's Genome Studio exported following standard protocol listed here: https://www.cottongen.org/data/community_projects/tamu63k in .csv or .txt format

 2. Download the IUPAC formated .csv.
-You will be prompted to name the file (a default name will be suggested) and select a folder on your computer to download to.
-The script will output the IUPAC formatted final report to this new file.
+The user will need to open the file and input the species name for each sample under the 'species' column.

 ![alt text](https://github.com/ahulsekemp/Cotton_CottonLeafCurlVirus_QTLmapping/blob/main/IUPACFormat/IUPicture4.png?raw=true)

 Example final IUPAC .csv file.
 (Numbers as the sample name are just placeholders for this example.)

+ 3. Please email the completed file to: jing.yu@wsu.edu The email button in the app opens Microsoft Outlook to a new email addresed to the CottonGen currator.